 Convincing you that probability theory is cool

-More importantly, the process of solving these problems itself is useful in training your brain to think about probability questions in general.
+More importantly, the process of solving these problems itself is useful in training your brain to think about probability questions.
 Often, the principles involved in solving simpler problems are the same (or at least similar) to the ones used for solving more complex ones.

 Even though most of my posts so far have been theoretical, I’ve also written a few more practical ones.
 For example, I’ve shown you how to apply some of the theoretical concepts from the beginning for things like: